Improving the Robustness to Variations of Objects and Instructions with a Neuro-Symbolic Approach for Interactive Instruction Following: Neuro-Symbolic Instruction Follower

 \subsection{Progress Monitor}

-Following \citet{ALFRED20}, our model learns the auxiliary task with the Progress Monitor, which monitors the progress of the task.
+Following Shridhar et al. \cite{ALFRED20}, our model learns the auxiliary task with the Progress Monitor, which monitors the progress of the task.
 Specifically, from $h_t$ and $w_t$, we obtain normalized progress ($t/T$) and completed subtasks (number of accomplished subtasks divided by $N$) through independent linear layers.